 Twice a year a new call for applications will open.
 Deadlines are set to the middle of May and middle of November each year.
 The details of each call will be published when the application opens, one month before deadline.
 In each call you will see which universities are open for application and when studies can take place.
 Make sure you read the call carefully and that you follow our six step application guide.

-What is the difference in applying for an exchange through my department versus through the International Office?
+What is the difference in applying for an exchange through my department versus through the Division for Internationalisation?

-The International Office administers university wide agreements.
+The Division for Internationalisation administers university wide agreements.
 These agreements usually cover most subjects at our partner universities, but there are some exceptions.
 Agreements at departmental level usually cover the subject relevant for that particular department.
 There are variations in the agreements.
 You can find all the agreements available in our database.
-Both departmental agreements and agreements with the International Office.
+Both departmental agreements and agreements with the Division for Internationalisation.
 Check with your department what partner universities they have, what the agreement covers and what the application process is.

 Can I get in contact with students who have been on an exchange?

 Yes, our Exchange Student Ambassadors are available on Facebook.

 What can I study?